kurtbuilds/checkexec/README.md

 modern build process and command runner. `just` fixes numerous problems with `make`, and `checkexec` adds back the conditional rebuild functionality of `make`.

+### Exit codes

+`checkexec` exit codes behave as you would expect, specifically:

-`checkexec` has exit code 0 (success) if the command is not run, and uses the exit code of the provided command if it does run the command.
+- 0 (success) if the command is not run (i.e. target is up to date)
+- 1 if a dependency or the command is not found
+- Otherwise, when the command is run, checkexec will pass through the command's exit code.

 # Contributing